Helping MW students to improve their tasting skills

 Background: personal reflection 1

 I entered the MW programme as a non-trade student in 2013, though I had five years of wine writing on www.winefriend.org and the WSET Diploma to show for my serious engagement with wine.
 I had had a career as an educator and senior adviser in vocational adult, university-accredited, learning.
 By the time I had sat Stage 2 for the first time I had begun a new job as a researcher and writer of student materials for the WSET, working on the new Diploma materials published in July 2019.
-I passed MW Theory at the first time of asking and have just completed my fifth and probably final attempt at Practical.
+I passed MW Theory at the first time of asking and have just completed my fifth and probably final attempt at Practical, as I strive to improve my wine tasting skills.
 My last two attempts were close to passing but not ultimately successful.
 I am deeply grateful to the MW programme for enormously deepening my understanding of the world of wine, for an amazing range of experiences and visits, and for all the professional contacts and friends I have made.

 My experience is limited to six years in the programme and to the perspective of a student.
 There are many things I simply do not know about – examples include how the Institute works, what are the values that inform its day-to-day life, and how exams are marked.
 Due to the lack of feedback on exam performance, I don’t even know why some of my Practical papers were deemed to be better than others.